sriram-jeganathan/C/BASICS.md

 ---

 ## Arithmetic Operators
-The common operators used in C to carry out mathematical calculations are ( with operator precedence )
+The arithmetic operators in C, listed by their precedence from highest to lowest, are:

 `* → / → % → + → - → ++ → --`